jrran90/laravel-mongodb-passport-fix/README.md

-# laravel-mongodb-passport-fix
+# Laravel MongoDB Passport Fix
-This will add a console command to automatically update the `Illuminate\Database\Eloquent\Model` models in the Passport vendor files to include `Jenssegers\Mongodb\Eloquent\Model` instead.
+This is a code snippet that will update the `Illuminate\Database\Eloquent\Model` models in the Passport vendor to include `MongoDB\Laravel\Eloquent\Model`.

-# Installation
+## Installation
-Move `MongoDBPassportFix.php` to `app/Console/Commands`.
-You may need to create the Commands folder

-# How to Run
+- Create a console command by running: `php artisan make:command MongoDBPassportFix`
+- It will create the file `MongoDBPassportFix` and you can locate it under `app/Console/Commands`
+- Just copy/paste the content from `MongoDBPassportFix.php` to the command you just generated.

+## Run the fix
-Just run `php artisan fix:passport` and that is all
+- Just do `php artisan fix:passport` and it will do a scan and update it.

+## Revert changes
+- If you want to revert, just do: `php artisan fix:passport --rollback`.

+> Note:
-This will need to be run everytime Laravel Passport is updated
+This will need to be run every time Laravel Passport is updated.

-You can revert these changes by running `php artisan fix:passport --rollback`